Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Fracture Cluster Options

 \subsection{Selecting Useful Fracture Clusters}

-In Section \ref{subsection:forming_fracos} fracture clusters are formed based on behaviour similarity; however, the number of potential clusters can be extensive, with some being highly task-specific.
-Selecting all clusters as options may burden the agent with unnecessary choices.
-Therefore, it is essential to identify the most useful clusters—those likely to appear in future tasks.
+Fracture clusters formed in Section \ref{subsection:forming_fracos} identify behaviours that are similar to each other; however, the number of clusters identified can be very high, with some being highly task specific.
+Developing all clusters into options may burden the agent with action choices that are not particularly useful.
+It is therefore essential to identify the clusters that are most likely to be useful in future tasks.

-First, consider the hypothetical scenario in which we can observe all possible trajectories across all possible tasks.
-In this ideal setting, the set of all successful fractures, denoted as $\Phi_s$, would be derived from fractures within the successful trajectories, where each trajectory is represented as $\tau_s \in T_s$.
-Here, $T_s$ refers to the collection of all trajectories deemed successful.
-A trajectory is considered successful if its cumulative return exceeds a predefined threshold, similar to the criterion proposed by \cite{chollet2019measure}, see Table \ref{tab:success_returns} for all minimum returns.
-The tasks corresponding to these successful trajectories are denoted as $x_s \in \mathcal{X}_s$, where $\mathcal{X}_s$ represents the set of all tasks with successful outcomes.
+Consider the hypothetical scenario in which we can observe all possible trajectories across all possible tasks.
+We will consider a trajectory to be successful if its cumulative return exceeds a predefined threshold, similar to the criterion proposed by \cite{chollet2019measure}---Table \ref{tab:success_returns} shows all minimum returns used in our work.
+We use $\mathcal{X}_w$ to denote the set of all tasks with successful outcomes.
+In this ideal setting, the set of all successful fractures, denoted by $\Phi_w$, can be derived from the set of all successful trajectories, denoted by $\mathcal{T}_w$.

 To sensibly select fracture clusters, we must evaluate their potential for reuse in future tasks.
-We do this by defining the \textit{usefulness} $U$ of a fracture cluster $\phi_c$ based on its likelihood of contributing to success across tasks.
-Specifically, usefulness is determined by three key factors: \begin{enumerate} \item \textbf{Appearance Probability} ($P[\phi_c \in \tau_s \mid x_s]$): This measures the likelihood that any fracture $\phi \in \phi_c$ appears in the trajectory $\tau_s$ of any given successful task $x_s$.
-Higher probability indicates that this $\phi_c$ frequently contributes to success across tasks. \item \textbf{Relative Frequency} ($P[\phi_c \mid \Phi_s]$): This term represents the proportion of times that any fracture $\phi \in \phi_c$ appears among all successful fractures $\Phi_s$.
-A higher relative frequency implies its importance in the agent's overall success. \item \textbf{Entropy of Usage} ($H(\phi_c \mid \mathcal{X}_s)$): This captures the diversity of a fracture cluster's usage across different tasks in $\mathcal{X}_s$.
-A higher entropy indicates that a $\phi_c$ is useful across various tasks, enhancing its generalisation potential. \end{enumerate}
+We do this by defining the \textit{usefulness} $U$ of a fracture cluster $\tilde{\phi}$ based on its likelihood of contributing to success across tasks.
+Specifically, usefulness is determined by three factors, described below. \begin{enumerate} \item[] \textbf{Appearance probability,} $P_a (\tilde{\phi})$.
+For a given fracture cluster $\tilde{\phi}$, this is the probability that a randomly selected successful trajectory $\tau_w \in \mathcal{T}_w$, from a randomly selected successful task $x_w \in \mathcal{X}_w$, will contain at least one fracture $\phi \in \tilde{\phi}$. \item[] \textbf{Relative frequency,} $P_f(\tilde{\phi})$.
+For a given fracture cluster $\tilde{\phi}$, this is the proportion of times that some fracture $\phi \in \tilde{\phi}$ appears among all successful fractures $\Phi_w$. \item[] \textbf{Entropy of usage,} $H(\tilde{\phi})$.
+For a given fracture cluster $\tilde{\phi}$, this is the entropy of at least one $\phi \in \tilde{\phi}$ appearing across all successful trajectories $\mathcal{T}_w$. \end{enumerate}